Gladstone Land Announces Second Quarter 2020 Results

 AFFO for the quarter was approximately

-Cash flows from operations for the current quarter were lower, primarily due to the timing of when certain rental payments are scheduled to be paid pursuant to their respective leases.
+Cash flows from operations for the current quarter increased, primarily due to the timing of when certain rental payments are scheduled to be paid pursuant to their respective leases and lower fees paid to related parties, partially offset by the receipt of an early lease termination payment during the prior quarter.
 Our NAV per share decreased by

 - Equity Activity:

-- Series B Preferred Stock: Issued and sold 229,294 shares of the Series B Preferred Stock for net proceeds of approximately
+◦ Series C Preferred Stock: Sold 147,682 shares of the Series C Preferred Stock for net proceeds of approximately

-- Common Stock: Issued and sold 277,297 shares of our common stock for net proceeds of approximately
+◦ Common Stock: Sold 343,925 shares of common stock for net proceeds of approximately

 (Dollars in thousands, except per-share amounts)